-Italian Chicken Pasta in Creamy White Wine Parmesan Cheese Sauce will remind you of your favorite dinner experience!
+Creamy Chicken Pasta in White Wine Parmesan Cheese Sauce will remind you of your favorite dinner experience!
 Easy to make weeknight one pot pasta dish!
-With only 30 minutes of total work, it’s simple, fast and delicious!
+With only 30 minutes of total work, this dinner recipe is simple, fast and delicious!
 It almost sounds too easy to be as good as it is.

 I used dry Pinot Grigio white wine to make my creamy chicken pasta, which produced an excellent flavor for the sauce.
 When cooking with wine, never use “cooking wine”.
 Cooking with a regular drinking wine will always give you a better tasting dish because the quality is much higher.

 Best non-alcoholic substitutes for wine in cooking

-- White Wine Vinegar is an ideal substitute for dry white wine.
+- White Wine Vinegar is an great substitute for dry white wine.
 Made from white wine, it has many of the same flavor characteristics.
 Minus the alcohol.
-In this recipe you will use 1/3 cup vinegar + 2/3 cup chicken stock.
+In this recipe use only a splash of vinegar + 1/2 cup chicken stock.
 Too much vinegar will curdle cream, therefore little is more here!

 - I do not recommend Apple Cider Vinegar.
 Because it an be too strong as a substitute.
 A reader recommended to add ONLY a splash of it.
-You should start with 1 tablespoon.
 Add more only you desire a stronger flavor.

 - Chicken or vegetable stock.
 Substitute stock for white wine entirely if not a fan of vinegar.